AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 **2. Proceed to configure the typology rule:**

-  * Rule Type: control
+  * Rule Type: Control
-  * Channel: email
+  * Phase: At the start of targeting
-  * Phase: At the start of personalization
+  * Channel: Email
   * Level: Your choice
   * Active